Mo Alie-Cox Player Prop Bets for NFL Week 7 | Indianapolis vs. San Francisco 10/24/2021

 Season Stats

-- Alie-Cox has been the target of 18 of his team's 198 passing attempts this season, or 9.1% of the target share.
+- So far this season, 9.1% of the 198 passes thrown by his team have gone Alie-Cox's way.

-- Alie-Cox has seen the ball thrown his way three times in the red zone this season, 13.6% of his team's 22 red zone pass attempts.
+- With three targets in the red zone this season, Alie-Cox has been on the receiving end of 13.6% of his team's 22 red zone pass attempts.

-- The Colts, who rank 18th in the NFL in points scored, have attempted a pass 55.5% of the time while running the ball 44.5% of the time.
+- The Colts have run 55.5% passing plays and 44.5% rushing plays this season.
+They rank 18th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Alie-Cox's matchup with the 49ers.